EugeneGaiworonski/EugeneGaiworonski/README.md

 - 👋 Hi, I’m Eugene Gaiworonski
 - 👀 I’m interested in retrocomputing, assembler programming.
 I have and use IBM PC AT 286 100% working!
-- 🌱 I’m currently learning C++ & Python
+- 🌱 I’m currently learning Modula-2
 - 💞️ I’m looking to collaborate on something interesting.
 - 📫 How to reach me.
 My e-mail e.gaiworonski@internet.ru